2017–18 Jamshedpur FC season: Indian Super League

-The defeat to Bengaluru meant that Jamshedpur had to win their final match against Goa to stand any chance of qualification for the finals.
+The defeat to Bengaluru meant that Jamshedpur had to win their final match against Goa to stand any chance of qualification for the playoffs.
 Unfortunately, the match did not go at all the way Jamshedpur would have wanted.
 Subrata Pal was sent off after only seven minutes after handling a ball just outside his penalty area.
 With Jamshedpur down to 10-men and using their backup goalkeeper, Sanjiban Ghosh, who had not made a single appearance till that point, the club fell to Goa.
 Indian Super League top scorer Coro scored the opening goal of the match in the 29th minute before doubling his tally in the 51st minute.
 Manuel Lanzarote then scored the third goal for Goa in the 69th minute to confirm their 3–0 victory.

 After the defeat and being eliminated from finals contention, Coppell said that the match was lost after Pal's dismissal: "Losing the goalkeeper early and playing the rest of the match with 10 players, including new goalkeeper Sanjiban Ghosh who made his debut, created a void which was hard to fill."